 3.3 Photographs of children should not be taken, stored or distributed without the express permission of the school or parents/carers.
 If such permission is given at no time should the child’s name be used with a photograph.

 3.4 All Staff and volunteers are expected to adhere to the principle that all or anything they are told, see or are given about a child remains confidential outside those specified in 3.1, above, and should not be discussed with anyone not directly involved, especially where that issue relates to individual children.

 3.5 In cases where there are concerns relating to the welfare of children ABC to read’s child protection policy will apply.

 4.1 In all but specific circumstances (eg disciplinary procedures), the decision as to who should be given of a piece of confidential information is one for the member of staff to whom it applies.

 4.2 Where such consent is sought, it is necessary to tell the member of staff why there is a need to disclose information and to whom.
 The member of staff should be told of the likely consequences of their agreeing or not agreeing to this.

 4.3 Any consent given should be written, dated and signed specifying exactly what information may be disclosed.

 4.4 Once consent has been obtained, it is the responsibility of the person passing on any information to ensure that this is only done on the terms agreed.

-4.7 A staff member should never divulge another staff member’s or volunteers’ personal circumstances or information to anyone without permission of the other person.
+4.7 A staff member should never divulge another staff member’s or volunteers’ personal circumstances or information to anyone without the express permission of the other person.